Chart Color Schemes

 Caboolture lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort.
-Looking ahead, significant population growth is forecasted for Caboolture.
-By 2041, the suburb's population is expected to increase by 10,489 persons, marking a total rise of 27.1% over the 17-year period based on aggregated SA2-level projections.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
+Moving forward, significant population increases are forecasted, with the suburb expected to increase by 9,349 persons to reach a total of 45,166 by 2041 based on aggregated SA2-level projections, reflecting an overall increase of 22.4% over the 16-year period.

 Frequently Asked Questions - Population